Luis-Barba/easy_firebase_auth/README.md

-# flutter_firebase_extra
+# easy_firebase_auth
-Add Firebase authentication with a few lines of code.
+Add Firebase authentication to your Flutter app with a few lines of code.

 This package manages the authentication state of the app.
 And toggles between the different screens.